Covara / Whitepaper · Ed. MMXXVI

 StageObjective

-Stage 1Make the file governable: launch-file register, blocker visibility, attributable gate decisions, and evidence preservation
+Stage 1Make the file governable — launch-file register, blocker visibility, attributable gate decisions, evidence preservation

-Stage 2Make perimeter and dependency mistakes harder to miss through policy packs, service dependencies, and dossier export
+Stage 2Make perimeter and dependency mistakes harder to miss — policy packs, service dependencies, dossier export

-Stage 3Widen the shared standards layer through richer jurisdiction packs, reviewer-quality rules, and module versioning
+Stage 3Widen the shared standards layer — richer jurisdiction packs, reviewer-quality rules, module versioning

 Stage 4Open controlled integrations only after the release-control model is stable